utsavanand2/docs/docs/get-started/quickstart-tcp-ssh.md

 inletsctl create --access-token-file ~/do-access-token --remote-tcp 192.168.0.99
 ```

-This should then create an exit node, which will forward all TCP traffic to through the client to the `remote-tcp` address
-that we set, in my case `192.168.0.99`
+This should then create an exit node, which will forward all TCP traffic to through the client to the `remote-tcp` address that was set, in my case `192.168.0.99`

 After the machine has been created, inletsctl will output the following: